Asheville School: Community life

 The Asheville School student body is made up of approximately 80% boarding students and 20% day students.
 The school has students from twenty-six states and thirteen countries.
 Roughly a quarter of the students receive need-based financial aid.
 The school has about the same number of males and females.

 Boarding students live in one of three dormitories: Lawrence Hall, Anderson Hall, and Kehaya House.

 The school community gathers several times a week for chapel services and convocations.
-Sixth formers are required to deliver a ten-minute chapel or convocation talk on a topic of their choosing, an event that (along with the Senior Demonstration) represents the capstone of a student's career at Asheville School.
-Following the talk, the entire student body exchanges handshakes with and congratulates the speaker.
+Sixth formers are required to deliver a ten-minute talk alongside another student, an event that (along with the Senior Demonstration) represents the capstone of a student's career at Asheville School.

+The community service requirement–one that is common among boarding schools–differs at Asheville in that students complete 40 hours of service for one organization and submit an essay about that experience to the headmaster.

 Traditions

 The football rival of Asheville School (the Blues) is Christ School (the Greenies).
 At Asheville School, the rivalry game is preceded by a week of festivities that culminates in a pep rally the evening before the Blues take the field.
 The Asheville School/Christ School rivalry represents North Carolina's longest-running high school athletic rivalry.

-Each September, the entire student body heads to Camp Rockmont in Black Mountain, North Carolina for a day of recreation.
-Traditionally, a game of hide-and-seek between the headmaster and the members of the sixth form class takes place.
-The headmaster attempts to conceal himself somewhere on the grounds of the camp, and the seniors attempt to discover his location so that they may toss him into the camp lake.